Last updated : October 7, 2024

 Bath salts

 This family of designer drugs contains synthetic cathinones that are chemically related to the khat plant—a mild stimulant.
-However, the human-made drug is much stronger and oftentimes, very dangerous.
+However, the human-made drug is much stronger and very dangerous.

 Synthetic cathinones are unregulated, mind-altering substances that have no legitimate medical use.